 The screenshot below highlights the PCMark 10 result, which easily outperformed my Surface Book 2 that scored 3946.
 As the ThinkPad is not a dedicated gaming laptop, I did not include a 3DMark result, although the NVIDIA GeForce GTX 1050 Ti Max-Q will play most modern games at 1920x1080 (medium settings).

 Although not yet confirmed, I suspect Lenovo will announce an updated ThinkPad X1 Extreme in June/July 2019.
-This will likely include the newer NVIDIA GeForce GTX 1650 Max-Q, offering a minor performance boost.
+This will likely include the newer NVIDIA GeForce GTX 1650 Max-Q, offering up to a 20% performance boost.

 On paper, the ThinkPad and MacBook Pro are fairly equal, however, as the ThinkPad offers better thermals, it will likely outperform the MacBook Pro when completing CPU/GPU intensive tasks.
 The added features (specifically CUDA) provided by the NVIDIA GPU are also beneficial when using applications such as Adobe Premier, etc.

 The trackpad on the ThinkPad is my single biggest pain point.
 In fairness, this is really a failing of Windows laptops, but coming from a MacBook Pro, the Thinkpad trackpad is almost unusable (I now carry a mouse everywhere I go).
 It is well known that Apple makes the best trackpads, but it is only when you are forced to use a Windows laptop that the difference is fully understood.
 The MacBook Pro trackpad is incredible, it almost anticipates your movement and never feels sluggish or unresponsive.